2022 COSAFA U-17 Women's Championship

 The 2022 COSAFA U-17 Women's Championship was the 4th edition of the COSAFA U-17 Women's Championship an international association football competition for women's under-17 national teams organized by Council of Southern Africa Football Associations (COSAFA).
 The tournament took place in Lilongwe, Malawi from 1 to 11 December 2022.

 Zambia was the defending champion having defeated Botswana four to nil in the final on 6 December 2021.

 South Africa won their maiden title after beating Zambia four goals to three.
-Malawi the Host clinched the bronze medal after crashing Botswana nine goals to nil on third-place match.
+Malawi, the hosts, clinched the bronze medal after crashing Botswana nine goals to nil on third-place match.

 Participating nations

 Six teams from the COSAFA region entered the tournament, originally Mauritius entered the tournament and were drawn in group A, however they withdrew before the tournament started, which saw Namibia taking their place.
 Malawi participated for the first time in the COSAFA U-17 Women's Championship history.